hgcl/clara-le/pages/posts/20-getting-ready-for-christmas.md

 The final tarte tatin was still delicious, but the apples were not as beautifully caramelized as I would have wanted them to be.

-For the next try, I will try to use apples that have less water content[^4], as well as make a dry caramel first before adding the melted butter.
+For the next try, I will try to use apples that have less water content[^4], as well as make a dry caramel first before adding the melted butter. {end-key}

 [^4]: I might actually even let them dry for a night after cutting them.